-Dharmavidya writes: We say that there are three fundamental teachings in Amida-shu:
+There are three fundamental teachings in Amida Buddhism:

-The Buddha is the object of refuge and source of grace in three ways: as absolute truth, as spiritual presence and as physical manifestation.
+The Buddha, the Dharma, and the Sangha are the objects of refuge and source of grace in three ways: as absolute truth, as spiritual presence and as physical manifestation.

 Taking refuge in Buddha we choose the nembutsu as our single practice and, when we have done so, all practice becomes nembutsu.
 We take refuge because we realise that we are fallible and vulnerable and incapable of saving ourselves from spiritual danger by our own power unaided.